nikki-experiments/my-react-boilerplate/README.md

 ### Write config file for Babel

 Now create a new file named `.babelrc` in the root directory.
 Add the config code from this [.babelrc file](https://github.com/nikki-experiments/my-react-boilerplate/blob/master/.babelrc).
 This is where presets (which are groups of plugins) are set.
 Plugins are the transformation tools.
+The *env* transformation will convert ES6 JavaScript to standard JavaScript that's compatible with all browsers and the *react* transformation will compile JSX code down to createElement() function calls.

 Note: If you were still using npm scripts to run webpack you would change the command to the following:
 `"build": "webpack --module-bind 'js=babel' js/ClientApp.js public/bundle.js"`